 - What kind of guarantee do they offer?

-- Will they come back for a free treatment in case the first extermination doesn’t eradicate the pests?
+- Will they return for free treatment if the first extermination doesn’t eradicate the pests?

 - How do they handle the risks involved in the extermination process?